• An Open Book: TMSW’s Library

 30 Thursday Aug 2012

-Posted by themidlifesecondwife in House and Garden, LifeStyles, What's the Buzz?
+Posted House and Garden, LifeStyles, What's the Buzz?

 Know what else I love about this venture?
 Not only do I get to share with you my experiences in trying these new products, but I also will be donating the product to a charity of my choice once the testing is complete.